Joe-Goodsell/LanternHeadSource/GDD.md

 </p>

 - Left Shift to _dash_, briefly increasing movement speed.
-- Escape button to show pause menu while in game
+- Escape button to show pause menu while in game (Implemented so that the player can check the controls again during the game)

 ### Progression